 If you haven’t applied to university yet, you’re in the same boat as lots of other students.
 Many students choose to wait until they receive their results to apply, or change their mind about their original plans.
-Clearing 2022 opens on the 5th July but you can’t apply for a place until you have your results.
+Clearing 2023 opens on 5 July but you can’t apply for a place until you have your results.

 While you’re waiting, you should start researching possible towns or cities, courses, and universities that you might like to go to.
 Use Unifrog’s UK universities shortlisting tool to start exploring the courses you can take, but remember that not all of them will have vacancies on Clearing.
 Think about things like:

 - Course content:

 - Exactly what you’ll study on any given course can vary quite drastically between universities.
 Check out course pages online (you can do this from your shortlist) to make sure you actually want to study the areas of the subject on offer.
 If you want to study a practical course, check the balance of practice to theory and make sure it’s what you want.

 - Do you want to be able to do lots of work experience or study abroad?
 Do you want to have access to particular facilities?
 Check what’s available at the universities you’re considering—if they don’t have what you’re looking for, keep searching.
 You will find something for you!